Hexaware and CyberSolve unite to shape the next wave of digital trust and intelligent security. Learn More

 Benefits of Artificial Intelligence-led Quality Assurance

-AI in Quality assurance can save up to 60% of your time and effort by eliminating duplicate test cases & repeat runs of smoke tests & regression tests, which in turn will help you be more productive.
-Based on the risk detected using machine learning algorithms for the functionality under test, the platform gives an insight into the test cases that should be conducted.
+AI in Quality assurance can save up to 60% of your time and effort by eliminating duplicate test cases and repeat runs of smoke tests and regression tests, which in turn will help you be more productive.
+Based on the risk detected using machine learning algorithms for the functionality under test, the platform gives insight into the test cases that should be conducted.

-Pointing to the complexities of business functions and objectives, as opposed to its vulnerabilities, aids in the (Go/No- go) decision-making process.
-This is primarily connected with the Release Management function, which increases customer satisfaction by ensuring the product is launched to market without any vulnerabilities.
-The traceability is also an in-built automated feature that gives comprehensive coverage and confidence.
+Pointing to the complexities of business functions and objectives, as opposed to their vulnerabilities, aids in the (Go/No—Go) decision-making process.
+This is primarily connected with the Release Management function, which increases customer satisfaction by ensuring the product is launched to the market without any vulnerabilities.
+Traceability is also an in-built automated feature that gives comprehensive coverage and confidence.

 By verifying individual features and functionalities, AI ensures that applications and services match the business and consumer needs.
 Moreover, it examines essential business processes throughout the organization and visually maps application or service risks on a risk matrix.
 This dashboard provides a comprehensive picture of risks and vulnerabilities in a company’s business operations.